How Often Should I Take My Puppy Outside To Use The Bathroom?

 WhatsApp

 If you've recently welcomed a new fur into your home, one of the first questions that may come to mind is, “How often should I take my puppy outside to use the bathroom?”
-Ensuring your puppy's and preventing accidents indoors is a priority, but finding the right balance can be a bit daunting.
+Ensuring your puppy's hygiene and preventing accidents indoors is a priority, but finding the right balance can be a bit daunting.
 In this article, we'll explore expert advice on the appropriate frequency for bathroom breaks, helping you establish a routine that both you and your furry friend will appreciate.

 Factors to Consider

 When it comes to toilet training your puppy, age plays a crucial role.
 Young puppies have smaller bladders and weaker bladder control compared to older dogs.
-As a general guideline, a puppy younger than three old will need to go outside every 1-2 hours.
+As a general guideline, a puppy younger than three months old will need to go outside every 1-2 hours.
 As they grow older, their bladder capacity will increase, and they will have more control over their bathroom habits.

 Puppy's Size